LOU CHRISTIE & THE TAMMYS:

 The Tammys effectively broke up when Cathie Owens married 28 August 1965.
 Only months earlier, on 27 March 1965, Cash Box had reviewed The Tammys' Hold Back The Light Of Dawn in glowing terms.

 So Denise Ferri (b.
-2 June 1944, Newark, New Jersey), Bernadette Carroll (Bernadette Catherine Dalia, b.
-21 June 1945, Linden, NJ) and Margaret 'Peggy' Santiglia (b.
-4 May 1944, Belleville, NJ) magnificently executed the backgrounds on Lou Christie's Calello-produced MGM sessions.
+2 June 1944), Bernadette Carroll (Bernadette Catherine Dalia, b.
+21 June 1945) and Margaret 'Peggy' Santiglia (b.
+4 May 1944) magnificently executed the backgrounds on Lou Christie's Calello-produced MGM sessions.

 Enthusiastically interacting with Lou, the trio sang three part harmony with Bernadette on high, Peggy middle and Denise low.
 Alternately, the girls sang or spoke in unison, forming one super-voice of unparalleled strength and flexibility.
 Notice the incomparable poodle yelps in Cryin' In The Streets and rhythmic cautionary throat clearing in Jungle ('Ah ah ah ah / Baby break free!').